 (2) If at any time

-before the service of a notice by the court under rule 26.3(1A) a court officer considers that the claim should be referred to a judge for directions, the court officer may send the proceedings to the preferred court or the defendant’s home court or such other court as may be appropriate.
+before the service of a notice by the court under rule 26.3(1A) a court officer considers that the claim should be referred to a judge for directions, the court officer may send the proceedings to the defendant’s home court or the preferred hearing centre or other County Court hearing centre as may be appropriate.

-(3) Subject to paragraph (5), if the defendant is an individual, at the relevant time the claim will be sent to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the claim will be sent to the home court of the defendant who first files their defence).
+(3) Subject to paragraph (5), if the defendant is an individual and the claim is for a specified sum of money, at the relevant time the claim must be sent to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the claim must be sent to the home court of the defendant who first files their defence).

-(4) Subject to paragraph (5), in any other claim to which this rule applies, the court will, at the relevant time, send the claim to the preferred court.
+(4) Subject to paragraph (5), in any other claim to which this rule applies, the court must, at the relevant time, send the claim to the preferred hearing centre.